A Russian court extended Brittney Griner's detention until May 19, state media says

 Griner has been accused of transporting drugs, a charge that the customs service said could carry a possible sentence of five to 10 years.

-Ekaterina Kalugina, a member of Public Monitoring Commission — a semi-official body with access to Russian prisons — told TASS that Griner was sharing a cell with two other women who have no previous convictions.
+Ekaterina Kalugina, a member of Public Monitoring Commission — a semi-official body with access to Russian prisons — tells NPR that she visited with Griner this week and found her sharing a cell with two other women awaiting trial on similar drug possession charges.

+"They both speak English fairly well and have been helping translate.
+Britney doesn't speak Russian at all," Kalugina tells NPR.

+Griner and her cellmates also have access to Russian TV and play self-fashioned boardgames, Kalugina said.

+Griner is also reading books provided by her Russian lawyers —English language copies of Fydor Doestoevsky's The Demons and a Rolling Stones biography, said Kalugina.

-Kalugina said she helped bring Griner some books, and that she is currently reading Doestoevsky and a Rolling Stones biography.
-Griner's only issue was that the prison beds too short for her 6'7" frame, she added.
+Griner's only issue was that the prison beds are too short for her 6'7" frame, she added.

 Griner is a seven-time WNBA All-Star center and two-time Olympic gold medalist who plays for both the Phoenix Mercury and Russian basketball club UMMC Ekaterinburg.
 She is one of many WNBA stars who play overseas during its winter off-season to make more money.